Plex Server Rock-on

 ../../_images/plex_ss_add_library_folders.png

-From the previous summary screen or via the Plex Settings panel opened via the spanner icon we have that our plex-data share was mapped to the data directory.
-Which we now select as there is as yet no other sub directories created or other shares mapped within our Plex Rock-on.
+From the previous summary screen or via the Plex Settings panel opened via the spanner icon the plex-data Share was mapped to the data directory.
+As there are no other mapped shares or sub directories, the data directory is directly selected in this example.

 ../../_images/plex_ss_add_library_data.png